 In 2010 RASPO entered Panorama for the first time in its own right.
 The thirty-seven piece orchestra worked with Trinidadian arranger Michael ‘Bubbles’ Oliviere to learn ‘Pan on Fire’ for seventh place in the competition.

 Iman Pascall from Berklee in New York arranged ‘Calling Meh’ for RASPO in 2011.
-Sixteen players for Bucksburn Academy in Scotland joined RASPO for sixth place in the competition.
+Sixteen players from Bucksburn Academy in Aberdeen, Scotland joined RASPO for sixth place in the competition.

 RASPO’s forty-five musicians practice ‘Calling Meh’ by New York arranger Iman Pascall for Panorama 2011.

-RASPO previews its performance in Reading centre, testing out the complex ten minute arrangement to balance the orchestral sound, gain local support and as a final rehearsal for the actual competition.
+RASPO previews its Panorama performances in Reading centre, testing out the complex ten minute arrangement to balance the orchestral sound, gain local support and as a final rehearsal for the actual competition.

 RASPO returned in 2018 with ‘Mad Man’ arranged by CultureMix’s in house composing and arranging team, Paul Jr Watson and Dani Richardson, for joint fourth place.
 Mangrove won the title of Champions of Steel.
 See more…

-Prior to the competition all competing bands traditionally practice their arrangement outside.
-The breathtaking performances delight and inspire audiences many of whom may have never before seen or heard the magnificence of a large percussion orchestra.
+The breathtaking performances delight and inspire audiences many of whom may have never before seen or heard the magnificence of a large steel percussion orchestra.